Understand VAT Relief for Stairlifts, Eligibility and Benefits

 - spare parts or accessories

 The product and your disability have to qualify.
+These rules are set out by the VAT Act 1994.

 Qualifying products or services